 This exhibit displays religious and political artworks with the Kebra Nagast, Ethiopia’s sacred Christian text.
-Most of these works date from the 20th century, but the religious motifs are ancient.
-Ethiopian emperors claim political authority through a lineage traced to King Solomon and that Ethiopia holds God’s chosen people, not Jerusalem.
-Twentieth century art reflects these themes by presenting the past, present and future in one scene and uses imagery to depict symbolic struggles between good and evil.
-Come experience massive artworks of Ethiopian legacy at the Emile H. Mathis Art Gallery Feb.
-27– May 14.
+Most of these works date from the twentieth century, but the religious motifs are ancient.
+Ethiopian emperors claim political authority through a lineage traced to King Solomon and that the Ethiopia holds God’s chosen people, not Jerusalem.
+Twentieth century art reflects these themes by presenting the past, present, and future in one scene and uses imagery to depict symbolic struggles between good and evil.
+Come experience massive artworks of Ethiopian legacy at the Emile H. Mathis Art Gallery, starting February 27th – May 14th, 2020.

 This is one of two Graduate Student Exhibits opening at the Emile H. Mathis Art Gallery in February 2020.